Geographic map of all northern Italy from the 18th century

 Description

 The geographical map “Nova et esauriente Ducatus Venetiani, Mediolani, Genuæ Mantuæ et finitimorum Principatuum delineatio” can be found in four other editions of Archontologia up to 1695, with text in Latin or German.
-It also appears in the Itinerarium Italiæ Nov-antiquæ written by Martin Zeiller and also printed by Merian, and finally in a reprint of Itinerarium Italiæ Nov-antiquæ under a changed title, Topographiæ Italiæ.
+It also appears in the Itinerarium Italiæ Nov-antiquæ written by Martin Zeiller and also printed by Merian, and finally in a reprint of Itinerarium Italiæ Nov-antiquæ under the altered title Topographiæ Italiæ.

-Many styles characterize antique furniture, but a few of the most important can be distinguished.
-Eclectic furniture refers to the 19th century, marked by the beloved Biedermeier style.
+Many styles characterize antique furniture, but a few key ones stand out.
+Eclectic furniture belongs to the 19th century, marked by the beloved Biedermeier style.
 Its early variations include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the English Victorian style.
-Toward the end of the century, these styles transition into pseudo styles of Classicism, Renaissance, and Baroque.
+Toward the end of the century, these styles transition into pseudo-classicism, Renaissance, and Baroque.

 Original Empire-style furniture dates from the late 18th to early 19th century, originating from Napoleon’s reign.
 It features significant similarities and references to Roman and Greek ornamentation.

 Neoclassical furniture is associated with Louis XVI style, which also strongly references ancient architecture.
 Interesting and noteworthy are antique products in Rococo style and Louis XV.
-Next is Baroque, a term derived from the Portuguese “barocco” – meaning irregularly developed pearl.
+Next is Baroque, whose name derives from the Portuguese “barocco” – meaning an irregularly developed pearl.
 These were highly decorative pieces meant to radiate splendor and play a significant role in luxury.
 Materials were selectively used to emphasize the grandeur of these items.

-Today, we can observe how much influence the Baroque style has had on modern classic furniture, which is designed with a strong resemblance to the past era.
+Today, we can observe how much the Baroque style influenced modern classical furniture, which is designed with a strong resemblance to the historical period.
 An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture-making art.
-Renaissance style was quite heavy and bulky, using brown stains, cornices, sturdy bases, and reliefs.
+Renaissance furniture was quite heavy and massive, using brown stains, moldings, sturdy bases, and bas-reliefs.
 These products were quite distinctive but also opened new possibilities, such as the construction of cabinets and broadly speaking, chest furniture.
-Mythology and ancient times also inspired this style, with supports and legs taking animal forms.
+Mythology and ancient times also inspired these designs, with supports and legs often taking animal forms.

 Attributes / Details